-An application can be made for a place for a child at any time outside the normal admission round and the child will be admitted where there are available places.
-Applications should be made via the local authority and the school by contacting the school office.
+An application can be made for a place for a child at any time outside the admission round and the child will be admitted where there are available places.
+Application should be made via the Local Authority.

 Where there are places available but more applications than places, the published oversubscription criteria, as set out above, will be applied.